Human Torch: Ultimate Marvel

 In issue #98 of Ultimate Spider-Man, the Fantastic Four learn Spider-Man's identity, and Johnny recognizes Peter.
 In issue #101, Nick Fury and a regiment of Spider Slayers try to arrest Peter but are stopped by Johnny and the rest of the Fantastic Four.

 In the "Spider-Man and his Amazing Friends" story arc (beginning with issue #118 and concluding in issue #120) Johnny returns to Midtown High wanting to spend time with real friends after becoming frustrated on a date with a popular pop-star who only came for publicity.
-After some prodding, Johnny arranges for a group consisting of himself, Peter, Mary Jane, Kitty Pryde, Kong, Bobby Drake and Liz Allan (Johnny's apparent romantic interest) to have a somewhat normal day at the beach.
+After some prodding, Johnny arranges for a group consisting of himself, Peter, Mary Jane, Kitty Pryde, Kong, Bobby Drake, and Liz Allan (Johnny's apparent romantic interest) to have a somewhat normal day at the beach.
 During the evening bonfire, mirror his last visit, Liz Allan bursts into flame, exposing herself as a mutant.
-At the end of the arc, Liz returns to the Xaiver Institute with Iceman.
+At the end of the arc, Liz returns to the Xavier Institute with Iceman.

-In Issue #129 of Ultimate Spider-Man, Johnny attends another unsuccessful date with the same pop-star as before and after again becoming frustrated calls Peter Parker to give him an excuse to leave.
+In Ultimate Spider-Man #129, Johnny attends another unsuccessful date with the same pop-star as before and after again becoming frustrated calls Peter Parker to give him an excuse to leave.
 Johnny laments that he does not know any nice girls and has no real way of meeting any, and wants Peter to set him up.
-After flying off, he encounters The Vulture mid-robbery.
+After flying off, he encounters the Vulture mid-robbery.
 Johnny attempts to stop him, but is thwarted several times before being assisted by Spider-Woman (a female clone of Peter Parker who is still mentally Peter up to the point of her "birth" in the Clone Saga story arc, a fact not disclosed to Johnny).
 Johnny proceeds to follow her around asking her for details about who she is, going as far to flirt with her.
 The very embarrassed Spider-Woman swings off.